nsharan2000/Project-AgroCaptain/README.md

-### Note:
+### Project details:
 * UNET used for image segmentation
-* NDVI calculated from .TIFF images as .jpg, .jpeg cannot encompass NIR data
+* NDVI calculated from .TIFF images as .jpg, .jpeg cannot include NIR data

 # Project-AgroCaptain